SERHANT-ADX/sgpt-docs/docs/Pages/Listing item page/ListingItemPageProvider.md

 ### Component Structure

-The `ListingItemPageProvider` component itself doesn't render any UI elements but serves as a data orchestrator and state manager for the `ListingItemPage` component.
+The `ListingItemPageProvider` component renders any `children` element and serves as a data orchestrator and state manager for the `ListingItemPage` component.

 ### Usage